bf-software/import-helper/README.md

 Missing node_modules? - If you open Import Helper while the active editor tab in vscode is not a Javascript, Typescript, or Svelte file, the modules list will be missing all of the node_modules your project would normally have access to.
 This can't be helped because of the way Import Helper gathers the node_modules to show.
 Simply reopen Import Helper while editing a code file to avoid this.

-Missing mode_modules' sub modules? - for example, `svelte/animations` would normally not be available because vscode's intellisense doesn't offer it as a module to import.
-Therefore I've added 'svelte' to the `import-helper.node_modules.digDeeper` setting as a default so that all of svelte's sub modules can be found by Import Helper.
-You may add any additional modules to the settings list if they are not automatically in Import Helper's list of node_modules.

 When invoking `Add Import`, the most recently typed in symbol/identifier to the left of the cursor will become the default text for the module search.
 If here isn't any symbol, the text of the most recent search is used.
 If a partial symbol, symbol alias, module, or module alias was found to the left of the cursor, selecting a matching symbol, symbol alias, module, or module alias will complete the text in the editor.
 Additionally, if some text is highlighted in the editor, it will become the default search text.

 ### Paste Last Identifier ┊ `Alt+V (⌥V on Mac)`